nickthesing/bb-watch-cli/README.md

 ## Usage

-Inside the directory of a widget, theme or extension, run the following command.
+Inside the directory of a widget, theme or extension, or the `src` directory of a collection, run the following command.

     $ bb-watch